JustinLex/seal-and-unseal/README.md

 Pretty useful if the sealed-secret you're interested in isn't on the cluster at the moment, and it makes for a clean offline-ish workflow for sealing/unsealing secrets for development.

 A much nicer way to use sealed-secrets until the kubeseal CLI experience is improved.
+(Though Bitnami says [they're working on it](https://github.com/bitnami-labs/sealed-secrets#raw-mode-experimental))

 ## Usage
 1. Copy the `seal.sh` and `unseal.sh` scripts to your gitops workspace